 Architecture

 As a DAG, JOLT Atlas doesn't need to store and load from RAM.
 Instead of registers, JOLT Atlas uses a heap abstraction.
 The rest of the diagram above remains almost exactly as the original JOLT codebase.
-The reader can find the bytecode and instruction execution documentation in their docs.
+The reader can find the bytecodearrow-up-right and instruction executionarrow-up-right documentation in their docs.

 The prover begins by cryptographically committing to the execution trace $z$ of the ONNX VM on the appropriate input.
 Then, the prover in JOLT Atlas proves that:

-Every ONNX instruction is executed correctly.
-Like JOLT, This is primarily achieved through the Shout lookup argument.
+• Every ONNX instruction is executed correctly.
+Like JOLT, This is primarily achieved through the Shoutarrow-up-right lookup argument.

-The correctness of heap operations using the Twist memory checking algorithm.
+• The correctness of heap operations using the Twistarrow-up-right memory checking algorithm.

-The correctness of guest program outputs via the output check sumcheck.
+• The correctness of guest program outputs via the output checkarrow-up-right sumcheck.
 Memory constraints are different compared to the original JOLT zkVM.

 Last updated